Ivan Fiolić

-Ivan Fiolić (born 29 April 1996) is a Croatian footballer playing for Osijek as an attacking midfielder.
+Ivan Fiolić (born 29 April 1996) is a Croatian professional footballer who plays as an attacking midfielder for HNK Gorica.

 Club career

 Fiolić is a youth exponent from Dinamo Zagreb.
-He made his Prva HNL debut on 10 May 2014 against NK Istra 1961 in a 2-1 away defeat.
-Under the tutelage of Zoran Mamić, Fiolić made seven first team appearances in the 2014-15 season.
+He made his Prva HNL debut on 10 May 2014 against NK Istra 1961 in a 2–1 away defeat.
+Under the tutelage of Zoran Mamić, Fiolić made seven first team appearances in the 2014–15 season.

 Fiolić was loaned to Dinamo's affiliate Lokomotiva to gain further experience.
-In the 2015-16 season at Lokomotiva, Fiolić made 35 appearances in all competitions, scoring eight goals and becoming the club's captain.
-In the 2016-17 season, he was a major part of Lokomotiva reaching the playoff stage of the Europa League qualifying for the first time in its history as he scored three times in seven matches.
+In the 2015–16 season at Lokomotiva, Fiolić made 35 appearances in all competitions, scoring eight goals and becoming the club's captain.
+In the 2016–17 season, he was a major part of Lokomotiva reaching the playoff stage of the Europa League qualifying for the first time in its history as he scored three times in seven matches.
 By the end of August 2016, Fiolić had made 14 appearances for Lokomotiva in the new season, scoring four goals.

 On 29 August 2016, Fiolić's loan ended and he returned to Dinamo Zagreb.

-In 2018 Fiolić signed for Genk.
+In 2018, Fiolić signed for Belgian club Genk.

+On 18 December 2023, NK Osijek announced his departure from the club as he joined Chinese Super League side Tianjin Jinmen Tiger.

+International career

+From 2010 to 2018, Fiolić made a total of 43 appearances and scored twice for Croatia youth national teams, spanning from under-14s to under-21s.